la2050/archive/_organizations/heart-of-los-angeles-hola.md

-   - At the core of HOLAâ€™s success is a strong team of volunteers.
-HOLAâ€™s volunteer corps has grown to more than 700, 190 of which donated 10 hours or more in the last year alone.
+   - At the core of HOLA’s success is a strong team of volunteers.
+HOLA’s volunteer corps has grown to more than 700, 190 of which donated 10 hours or more in the last year alone.

-   - The number of HOLAâ€™s youngest students performing at or above grade level increased from 69% to 84%
+   - The number of HOLA’s youngest students performing at or above grade level increased from 69% to 84%

-   - While area high schoolsâ€™ graduation rates often fall below 50%, HOLA saw 100% of its seniors graduate from high school and enroll in colleges and universities across the country.
+   - While area high schools’ graduation rates often fall below 50%, HOLA saw 100% of its seniors graduate from high school and enroll in colleges and universities across the country.